• Passover

 • Parmesan: Fresh grated parm is the way to go.
 Use a microplane or the small holes on a box grater.

-pasta water in a glass measuring cup
+pasta water in a measuring cup.

 butter melting in a saute pan